kadimasum/Favorite-band/README.md

 # My Favorite Band
 #### This is a website that gives more information about my favourite band.
-It has a list of my favorite music and their biographies, 18th April, 2021
+It has a list of my favorite music and the biographies of the artists, 18th April, 2021
 #### By Augustine Kadima Samuel

 ## Description